-The pressure control elbow assembly is a direct operated normally closed fuel pressure control and shutoff valve.
-An air reference pressure source of approximately 28 psig (bias) greater than the maximum desired fuel pressure is required for operation.
-(Note that this is slightly different from Model 64900 and the earlier Model 60700-1 couplers, hence if one is changing from one of these to the Model 64800 it will be necessary to recalibrate the air reference system.)
-The application of the air pressure source overrides the piston spring, which is opposed by remote sensed fuel pressure.
+On Model 64803 the application of fuel, as a reference source, overrides the piston spring, which is opposed by remote sensed fuel pressure.
 This holds the piston in the positions required maintaining the desired regulated pressure at the remote sensed point throughout the ranges of all normal inlet pressure and fuel flow rates.
 The actual bias will vary depending upon the flow rates of the system.
 The hydrant system inlet pressure will have some affect on the actual bias as well.
 The range of bias will be reduced with an increase in inlet pressure.
-Release of the air pressure, normally through a three-way deadman type valve, results in the spring force plus the fuel sense pressure causing the main piston to close.
-The main piston also closes whenever the downstream flow passages are blocked, causing the fuel sense pressure transmitted back from the remote sensed location to rise above the preset limits, (1.5 psi).
+Release of the fuel reference pressure, normally through a three-way deadman type valve, results in the spring force plus the fuel sense pressure causing the main piston to close.
+The main piston also closes whenever the downstream flow passages are blocked, causing the fuel sense pressure transmitted back from the remote sensed location to rise above the preset limits (1.5 psi).